-3. Banco Bilbao Vizcaya Argentaria SA (ticker symbol BBVA-ES): BBVA-ES provides retail banking, wholesale banking, and asset management services.
+- 94. BNP Paribas S.A. (ticker symbol BNP): BNP-FR provides various banking and financial products and services.
+In July 2024, the Team emailed BNP-FR following research and asked for BNP-FR to provide its CDP climate change response.
+We did not receive a response from BNP-FR. - 95.
+Akzo Nobel NV (ticker symbol AKZA-NL): AKZA-NL engages in the manufacture and sale of coating and paint products.
+We have not engaged with AKZA-NL. - 96.
+Banco Bilbao Vizcaya Argentaria SA (ticker symbol BBVA-ES): BBVA-ES provides retail banking, wholesale banking, and asset management services.
 In June 2024, BBVA-ES reached out to the Team ahead of their extraordinary shareholders' meeting to discuss the capital increase for the acquisition of Banco Sabadell shares through a voluntary tender offer.
-BBVA-ES explained they had previously agreed to a deal with Banco Sabadell in 2020 but the deal fell through due to the pandemic.
+BBVA-ES explained that they had previously agreed to a deal with Banco Sabadell in 2020 but the deal fell through due to the pandemic.
 The environment has changed since then, and Banco Sabadell's fundamentals have significantly improved.
 BBVA-ES offered a deal to Banco Sabadell's Board, but the offer was rejected.
-Therefore, BBVA-ES decided to take the offer straight to Banco Sabadell shareholders.
-BBVA-ES forecasts €850 million in synergies and the deal would increase BBVA-ES's market share in Spain from 14% to 22%.
+BBVA-ES decided to take the offer straight to the Banco Sabadell shareholders.
+BBVA-ES forecasts €850 million in synergies.
+The deal would increase BBVA-ES's market share in Spain from 14% to 22%.
 The incremental return on capital investment is about 20%.
-However, if the shareholders approve the deal, it still needs to get regulatory approval.
-BBVA-ES explained the precedent is there for the deal to pass.
+If the shareholders approve the deal, it still needs to get regulatory approval.
+BBVA-ES explained that the precedent is there for the deal to pass.
 If BBVA-ES acquires more than 50% of Banco Sabadell, then they plan to have a merger to realize the synergies faster.
 BBVA-ES noted that many of their shareholders are supportive of the deal.
-The acquisition could be material, if BBVA-ES receives all approvals necessary.
+This deal would be material.

-In March 2024, the Team sent a letter regarding Boston Partners' votes against a director because she is non-independent and a member of a key committee.
-This is not likely material.
-Sold out on August 1, 2024.
+In March 2024, Boston Partners informed BBVA-ES of our votes against a director nominee because he was non-independent and a member of a key committee.